wpendl99/.github/profile/webFrameworks/react/components.md

 Create a fork of this [CodePen](https://codepen.io/leesjensen/pen/eYKVYOR) and experiment.

-When you are done submit your CodePen URL, along with a discription of something your found interesting, to the Canvas assignment.
+When you are done submit your CodePen URL, along with a description of something your found interesting, to the Canvas assignment.